LAL-project/linear-arrangement-library/instructions/installation-library-sources-macos.md

 	$ mkdir lal-release
 	$ cd lal-release

+The next step is to create the _Makefile_ file.

 #### CMake with the predefined settings

+We recommend the following default settings.
+This should be enough for most users; in case some of the default have to be changed see the example in the next section.

 	$ cmake \
 		-DCMAKE_CXX_COMPILER=/usr/local/Cellar/gcc/11.2.0/bin/g++-11 \
 		-DCMAKE_C_COMPILER=/usr/local/Cellar/gcc/11.2.0/bin/gcc-11 \
 		../lal

+If this command did not fail, users can continue reading.

 #### CMake with other settings

+This is an example that shows how to generate the _Makefile_ with a different installation prefix directory.
+Users who do not need to change the installation directory can move on to compiling and installing the library.

 	$ cmake \
 		-DCMAKE_CXX_COMPILER=/usr/local/Cellar/gcc/11.2.0/bin/g++-11 \